mc493/linux-kernel-zero-day-mitigation-zero-downtime-kernel-defense-/README.md

 ---

-## ðŸ§ª Empirical Live Attestation & Verification
+## Empirical Live Attestation & Verification

 To validate that the entire reflex loop operates without human intervention, we executed an intentional, synthetic `AF_ALG` socket probe from an unprivileged environment: